Kalman Bayesian Neural Networks for Closed-form Online Learning: Experiments

-We generate a synthetic dataset with $800$ data instances from the polynomial $ y = x^{3} + \epsilon_{n} $, where $ \epsilon_{n}\sim\SN(0, 9) $ similar to \cite{hernandez2015probabilistic}, while $x$ is sampled uniformly from the interval $\left[-4, 4\right]$.
-We use a standard MLP with one hidden layer with 100 neurons and ReLU activation.
+\paragraph{Regression on Synthetic Data} We generate a synthetic dataset with $800$ data instances from the polynomial $ y = x^{3} + \epsilon_{n} $, where $ \epsilon_{n}\sim\SN(0, 9) $ similar to \citet{hernandez2015probabilistic}, while $x$ is sampled uniformly from the interval $\left[-4, 4\right]$.
+We use a standard MLP with one hidden layer and 100 hidden neurons, and ReLU activation for the hidden layer.
 The output activation is linear.
-We compare KBNN with PBP \cite{hernandez2015probabilistic} and standard backpropagation (BP).
-For PBP we use the implementations of the authors (under BSD 3-clause license).
+We compare KBNN with PBP \cite{hernandez2015probabilistic} and Monte Carlo (MC) Dropout \cite{gal16dropout}.
+For both PBP and MC Dropout we use the implementations of the authors .
+For MC Dropout we use dropout probability 0.1, same as the authors used for regression tasks \cite{gal16dropout}.
 All methods merely use one epoch for training in order to simulate an online learning scenario.
 In Fig.~\ref{fig:toy_regression} the results of all methods are depicted.
-KBNN, PBP, and BP are able to approximate the underlying nonlinear function and perform similar, whereas PBP tends to underestimate the aleatoric uncertainty.
-BP provides no uncertainty estimate..
+KBNN, PBP and MC Dropout are able to approximate the underlying nonlinear function and perform similar, where PBP and MC Dropout tend to underestimate the aleatoric uncertainty.